 Radiation Technology

-The Kadlec Tri-Cities Cancer Center continually invests in cutting edge radiation oncology technology, keeping patients close to home for their treatment and care.
+The Kadlec Tri-Cities Cancer Center continually invests in the most advanced radiation oncology technology, keeping patients close to home for their treatment and care.

-The Edge radiosurgery system is truly the latest in radiation oncology technology.
-This system accurately targets tumors and other abnormalities without an incision or the need for recovery in a hospital setting.
-Its knifelike beam (see video below) can accurately target tumors of the brain, spine, lung, and other areas that are typically difficult to treat surgically.
+Edge radiosurgery system is truly the latest in radiation oncology technology.
+Utilizing advanced HyperSight imaging technology, this system accurately targets tumors and other abnormalities without an incision or the need for recovery in a hospital setting.
+Its knife-like beam can accurately target tumors of the brain, spine, lung and other areas that are typically difficult to treat surgically.

 Watch video - Edge Dose Delivery Tight Beam 640x360